okbreathe/redux-api-resources/README.md

   // Set the given key values in the changeset set(changes: { [key: string]: any })

+  // Retrieve the current changeset, optionally one or more keys to retrieve changeset(...keys: string[])

+  // Retrieve the errors for a given CRUD update 'create', 'update', 'fetch', destroy errors(which: string)

   // Remove the given keys from the changeset remove(...fields: string[])